Home → Frequently Asked Questions

 1. What can I expect for a refund?

-Generally, your refund will be 100% of the property tax paid on eligible property for the first twelve years.
-The reimbursement rate is 75% for year thirteen, and then the rate is reduced by five percentage points annually until the rate is 50%.
+Generally, your refund will be 100% of the property tax paid on eligible property for the first twelve years for which you claim.
+The reimbursement rate is 75% for the thirteenth year claimed, and then the rate is reduced by five percentage points annually until the rate is 50%.

 For the application period beginning August 1, 2013, the total reimbursement otherwise allowed will be reduced by 10%.
-For the application period beginning August 1, 2014, the total reimbursement otherwise allowed will be reduced by 20%.
+For the application period beginning August 1, 2014, the total reimbursement which would otherwise be allowed will be reduced by 20%.
+As the law currently stands, the rate will revert to 100% for the application period beginning August 1, 2015.

 2. The law states that eligible property must first be placed in service in Maine after April 1, 1995.
 Does this mean that if I purchase property from another Maine business, it is not eligible for this program?